throwaway121998/sysc-4001-assignment-3/README.md

 ### admin.c
 ```
 Instantiate the message queues
-Listen for request from standard in
+Listen for requests from standard in
 Loop while running is 1
-	Input procedure call from standard in
+	Input and parse the procedure call from standard in
 	If action is INSERT
 		Send action to bookkeeper
 		Get input for employee name and send to bookkeeper